Fabio-Vieira/EBF/README.md

 Don't forget to name the columns in the matrix with the random effects, those names will be used to tell you which values of the EBF correspond to which variables in the model.

-From this example, the random intercept named **groupA** should display evidence of being a true random effect, whereas the random intercept named **groupB** should not.

 We fit the mode with an fixed intercept and random intercepts for groups A and B.

 $$